BeatriceVaienti/dsml_project/README.md

 while the ones for generating the embeddings are in the `utils/embeddings_generation.py` file.
 In Section 4.3.2 we will describe the process that we followed to choose the best model for the generation of the embeddings and the impact that the addition of the embedding has on the accuracy of the model.

-## 4.3 Determining the Best Hyperparameters for the Neural Network
+## 4.3 Model Optimization
-We performed a grid search with a k-fold cross-validation to determine the best hyperparameters for the neural network.
+We performed a grid search with a k-fold cross-validation to determine the best combination of data to augment and the best hyperparameters for the neural network.
 To run the code for the evaluation, use:

 ```bash
 python scripts/evaluate_nn.py
 ```

-The hyperparameters tested are:
+The hyperparameters that we tested are:
 - learning_rates = [1e-4, 5e-5]
 - hidden_sizes = [32, 64]
 - batch_sizes = [16, 32, 64, 128]
 - epochs = [32, 64]

+For each of the following analyses we tested all the combinations of hyperparameters and kept the best ones to compare.
+After determining the most successfull combination of augmented data (POS tags) and the best model for the generation of the embeddings, we evaluated the best hyperparameters for the neural network.

 ### 4.3.1 POS tags impact on the accuracy
 Regarding the POS tags, we evaluated the impact on the accuracy of: